 Knowing your FEV1 and FVC will help you and your doctor understand the severity of your lung disease.
 You and your doctor will work together on a treatment plan.
 Remember to see your doctor regularly even if you are feeling well.
 Your doctor will monitor your lung disease symptoms, lung health and overall health to make sure your treatment plan is working well for you.
 If you see changes in your lung health or symptoms, call your doctor.

 In addition to their typical treatment plan, some patients have tried lifestyle changes and alternative therapies.
 For example, eating a healthy diet and exercising can help with certain lung disease symptoms, such as shortness of breath.
-For some people, stem cell therapy has helped them return to their favorite activities.
-Stem cell therapy may promote healing and may improve quality of life.
-If you or a loved one has COPD, emphysema, chronic bronchitis, pulmonary fibrosis or another chronic lung disease and would like to learn more about stem cell treatment options, contact us at (800) 729-3065.
+For some people, cellular therapy has helped them return to their favorite activities.
+Cellular therapy may promote healing and may improve quality of life.
+If you or a loved one has COPD, emphysema, chronic bronchitis, pulmonary fibrosis or another chronic lung disease and would like to learn more about cellular therapy options, contact us at 888-745-6697.